PointerPioneers/CTFs/LA CTF 2023/Write-ups/crypto ravin-cryptosystem/README.md

         p >>= 1
 		...
 ```
 Here, you can see that in the first iteration of the while loop (assuming p is non-zero), p is shifted to right by 1 bit.
 Because this is done before doing anything with the bit that was cut off, so the function performs the same future steps in case this bit was 0 or 1, so it will return the same result in both cases.
-However, this cannot be correct, as a change in the exponent will (in most cases) also change the result.
+However, this cannot be correct, as such a change of the exponent will (in most cases) also change the result.

 This told us that there was something wrong with this function, so we looked more into what it was really doing.
-There was an attempt to implement a binary right-to-left method, which is a way of computing modular exponentation.
+There was an attempt to implement a binary right-to-left method, which is a way of computing modular exponentiation.
 However, there is one small mistake the implementation makes: it switched the order of the computation steps in the loop.

 Looking at the pseudocode on [Wikipedia](https://en.wikipedia.org/wiki/Modular_exponentiation#Right-to-left_binary_method):
 ```